 What is a BB Gun?
 (Introduction)

-BB guns are a type of air-powered gun that fire small metal balls or pellets without the use of gunpowder or any sort of combustion.
+BB guns are a type of air-powered gun that fires small metal balls or pellets without the use of gunpowder or any sort of combustion.

 They come in all shapes and sizes, from toy replicas of historical pistols to very powerful modern looking air rifles that can be used to hunt small game.
 While technically BB guns are strong enough for some types of hunting, they’re more commonly just used for plinking, target practice, and having a good time.